Motor racing-Larson suspended by NASCAR for use of racial slur during esports event

 Shortly after NASCAR announced his suspension, Larson said there was "no excuse" for his actions in a video posted on Twitter.

-"I just want to say I'm sorry - last night I made a mistake and said the word that should never, ever be said," said the 27-year-old.
+"I just want to say I'm sorry - last night I made a mistake and said the word that should never, ever be said," said the 27-year-old American.

 "I feel very sorry for my family, my friends, my partners, the NASCAR community and especially the African-American community.